As an exchange student in England you’ll have the chance to immerse yourself in the British culture on a trimester or

 Program at a Glance:

 Please note: We offer a UK “Term” as the shortest length for exchange students instead of a trimester.
 The “Term” is generally around three months and a couple of weeks (just over 90 days).
-This is idea for students who want to be home before winter holidays or Easter.
+This is ideal for students who want to be home before winter holidays or Easter.